|The Frankfurt-Tipp rating:|

 |Genre:||Comedy, Horror, Action|

 |Production country:||USA 2019|

-Ten years ago Columbus (Jesse Eisenberg), Tallahassee (Woody Harrelson), Wichita (Emma Stone) and Little Rock (Abigail Breslin) joined forces to fight the zombie apocalypse.
-In the meantime they have settled into the White House and lead a relatively relaxed life.
-But for Little Rock this is too boring in the long run, which is why she leaves one day.
-Wichita, who feels somewhat confined in her relationship with Columbus, sets off to search for her sister and leaves the two men alone.
-Now is the time for Tallahassee to set off again.
-It's just too bad that Nerd Columbus is sticking to his cheek and that he has a new partner at his side, the naive Madison (Zoey Deutch), who saws Tallahassee's nerves with every word she says.
-There's soon the question of what's worse: Madison, or the zombies that have developed dangerously in the last ten years…
+Ten years have passed since Columbus (Jesse Eisenberg), Tallahassee (Woody Harrelson), Wichita (Emma Stone) and Little Rock (Abigail Breslin) joined forces as a community of purpose in the fight against the zombie apocalypse.
+By now, they've made themselves at home in the White House and are living a relatively relaxed life.
+For Little Rock, however, this is too boring in the long run, which is why she takes off one day.
+Wichita, feeling somewhat constrained in her relationship with Columbus, sets out to find her sister, leaving the two men alone.
+For Tallahassee, now is the time to get back on the road as well.
+Too bad nerd Columbus is on his back about it, and he's got a new partner in naive Madison (Zoey Deutch) by his side, who's sawing at Tallahassee's nerves with every word.
+Soon the question is what's worse: Madison, or the zombies, who have also evolved dangerously over the past decade.

-Ten years ago Ruben Fleischer landed a small cult hit with his directing debut "Zombieland".
-The call for a sequel quickly became loud.
-A few years ago there was already an attempt to return to "Zombieland" with an Amazon series.
-But the pilot failed with the audience, so that the project was not continued.
-Director Ruben Fleischer, on the other hand, insisted on wanting to shoot a sequel if he managed to get the entire ensemble back in front of the camera.
-After a long time he actually managed to do that.
+Ten years ago, Ruben Fleischer scored a minor cult hit with his directorial debut, Zombieland.
+The call for a sequel came pretty quickly then.
+A few years ago, there was already an attempt to return to Zombieland with an Amazon series.
+But the pilot failed with the audience, so the project was not continued.
+Director Ruben Fleischer, on the other hand, held on to wanting to make a theatrical sequel if he could manage to get the entire cast back in front of the camera.
+After a long time, he has now actually succeeded.